 How to Roll Out Cinnamon Rolls That Stay Fresh Longer

 Nothing new here.
-This is the traditional way to roll out cinnamon rolls.
+This method is the traditional way to roll out cinnamon rolls.

-Remove dough from bread-machine pan to a floured surface.
+Remove dough from you bread maker pan to a floured surface.

 Divide dough into 2 equally-sized dough balls.